Expatria-Technologies/flexihal_atc/README.md

 - Random-pocket carousel support via a persistent tooltable in LinuxCNC format
 - Manual tool swap support with automatic return of outgoing carousel tools
 - Drawbar open/close control with spindle interlock
+- Automatic spindle and coolant stop at the start of every M6, with restore on completion
+- Drawbar button polling — hold to open, release to close — works in both `IDLE` and `TOOL_CHANGE` states
+- Optional `atc_pause.ngc` hook for operator notification (lights, buzzers, messages)
 - Automatic creation of tooltable directory and file on first mount

 ## Todo